HTMinL is a CLI tool for x86-64 Linux machines that simplifies the task of minifying HTML in-place for production environments.

 See the minification section for more details about the process, as well as the cautions section for important assumptions, requirements, gotchas, etc.

-This application is written in Rust and can be installed using Cargo.
+This application is written in Rust and can alternatively be built from source using Cargo:

 It's easy.
 Just run